 Title of policy or practice Induction (with Propess and Prostin Gel),

-Stimulation and Augmentation of Labour
+What are the sines of the well- Stimulation and Augmentation of Labour

 What are the aims of the policy or To ensure best practice care for women

 practice? receiving maternity care

 Is there any evidence that some No

-groups are affected differently and

-what is/are the evidence sources?
+groups are affected differently and what is/are the evidence sources?

+le there are adverse import or rectantial

 Analyse and assess the likely Is there an adverse impact or potential

-impact on equality or potential discrimination (yes/no).

-discrimination with each of the If yes give details.
+impact on equality or potential discrimination with each of the discrimination (yes/no).
+If yes give details.

+ii yes give detaiis.

 following groups.
+Contact of program woman

 Gender identity Context of pregnant women

 People of different ages Context of pregnant women

-People of different ethnic groups No
+People of different ethnic groups No No

-People of different religions and No
+People of different religions and beliefs No

-beliefs

 People who do not speak English as No - the Trust does offer a Translator

 a first language (but excluding Trust Service.
 Induction leaflets currently only

 staff) available in English

 People who have a physical or No

 mental disability or care for people

 with disabilities

 Women who are pregnant or on Context of pregnant women

 maternity leave

 Sexual orientation (LGBT) Context of pregnant women

 Marriage and civil partnership No

 Gender reassignment Context of pregnant women

 If you identified potential YES

 discrimination is it minimal and

 justifiable and therefore does not

 require a stage 2 assessment?

-When will you monitor and review Alongside this policy/procedure when it is
+When will you monitor and review your EqIA?
+Alongside this policy/procedure when it is reviewed.

-your EqIA? reviewed.

 Where do you plan to publish the As Appendix 3 of this policy/procedure on

 results of your Equality Impact the Trust approved document management

 Assessment? database on the intranet, under 'Trust

-policies, procedures and leaflets'.
+7.000001101101 policies, procedures and leaflets'.

+ponoico, procedures and icalicis.

-APPENDIX 4 Flow chart showing expected progress, diagnosis of delay and appropriate action of "Low Risk" nulliparous women in First Stage of Labour
+Flow chart showing expected progress, diagnosis of delay and appropriate action of "Low Risk" nulliparous women in First Stage of Labour